-- (a) Gross profit (loss) represents income (loss) before selling and administrative expense, unusual credits and charges, income taxes, minority interest, interest and equity in earnings of unconsolidated affiliate. - (b) Adjusted operating profit (loss) represents income (loss) before taxes, minority interests, interest, and equity in earnings of unconsolidated affiliate, excluding unusual charges, net of unusual credits, of \$(48) million, \$(8) million, \$(71) million, \$2 million and \$(12) million, respectively, for the years ended December 31, 1998, 1999, and 2000 and the three months ended March 31, 2000 and 2001. - (c) Net interest expense is interest expense net of interest income, which is principally comprised of interest income on notes receivable from asset sales that provide collateral for our limited recourse notes payable. - (d) EBITDDA represents income (loss) before taxes, minority interests and equity in earnings of unconsolidated affiliate plus net interest expense, depreciation, depletion (also referred to as cost of timber harvested) and amortization.
+- (b) Adjusted operating profit (loss) represents income (loss) before taxes, minority interests, interest, and equity in earnings of unconsolidated affiliate, excluding unusual charges, net of unusual credits, of \$(48) million, \$(8) million, \$(71) million, \$2 million and \$(12) million, respectively, for the years ended December 31, 1998, 1999, and 2000 and the three months ended March 31, 2000 and 2001. - (c) Net interest expense is interest expense net of interest income, which is principally comprised of interest income on notes receivable from asset sales that provide collateral for our limited recourse notes payable. - (d) EBITDDA represents income (loss) before taxes, minority interests and equity in earnings of unconsolidated affiliate plus net interest expense, depreciation, depletion (also referred to as cost of timber harvested) and amortization.
 Adjusted EBITDDA represents EBITDDA, as adjusted to exclude unusual charges and credits and losses related to assets and liabilities transferred under contractual arrangement.
 Adjusted total EBITDDA includes corporate expenses as well as the adjusted EBITDDA of each segment.
 Adjusted EBITDDA provides a measure of our ability to satisfy principal and interest obligations on our debt and to provide cash for other purposes.
 Adjusted EBITDDA does not represent, and should not be considered a substitute for, income (loss) from operations, net income (loss), cash flow or other measures of performance prepared in accordance with generally accepted accounting principles.
 Our definitions of EBITDDA and adjusted EBITDDA may not be comparable to those reported by other companies. - (e) Earnings are defined as income (loss) before taxes and minority interests and equity in earnings of unconsolidated affiliate plus fixed charges.
 Fixed charges consist of interest incurred on debt including capitalized interest, capitalized expenses related to indebtedness and an estimated portion of rental expense that is representative of the interest factor under operating leases deemed to be the equivalent of interest.
-Earnings were insufficient to cover fixed charges by approximately \$15 million for the year ended December 31, 2000 and approximately \$113 million for the three months ended March 31, 2001. - f) Adjusted total debt excluding non-recourse portion reflects total debt after giving effect to the offering as if it had been completed as of March 31, 2001, and excluding approximately \$314 million of non-recourse debt.
+Earnings were insufficient to cover fixed charges by approximately \$15 million for the year ended December 31, 2000 and approximately \$13 million for the three months ended March 31, 2001. - f) Adjusted total debt excluding non-recourse portion reflects total debt after giving effect to the offering as if it had been completed as of March 31, 2001, and excluding approximately \$314 million of non-recourse debt.
 The excluded non-recourse debt represents 90% of approximately \$349 million of debt secured by notes receivable issued to us by Simpson Timber Company.
-Adjusted total EBITDDA is calculated for the twelve months ended March 31, 2001. - g) Adjusted total EBITDDA is calculated for the twelve months ended March 31, 2001.
-Pro forma interest expense reflects interest expense after giving effect to the offering as if it had been completed at the beginning of the twelve months ended March 31, 2001. - (h) Prices represent yearly and quarterly averages stated in dollars per thousand board feet (MBF) or thousand square feet (MSF).
-Source: Random Lengths.
+Adjusted total EBITDDA is calculated for the twelve months ended March 31, 2001. - (g) Adjusted total EBITDDA is calculated for the twelve months ended March 31, 2001.
+Pro forma interest expense reflects interest expense after giving effect to the offering as if it had been completed at the beginning of the twelve months ended March 31, 2001.